 Another Negro Woman has been arrested and put in jail because she refused to give up her bus seat.

 Don't ride the buses to work to town, to school, or any where on Monday.
 If you work, take a cab, or share a ride, or walk.

 Come to a mass meeting, Monday at 7:00 P.M. at the Holt Street Baptist Church for further instruction.

 Montgomery officials stopped at nothing in attempting to sabotage the boycott.
 King and Abernathy were arrested.
 Violence began during the action and continued after its conclusion.
 Four churches — as well as the homes of King and Abernathy — were bombed.
 But the boycott continued.

-King and Abernathy's organization, the Montgomery Improvement Association (MIA), had hoped for a 50 percent support rate among African Americans.
+The MIA had hoped for a 50 percent support rate among African Americans.
 To their surprise and delight, 99 percent of the city's African Americans refused to ride the buses.
 People walked to work or rode their bikes, and carpools were established to help the elderly.
 The bus company suffered thousands of dollars in lost revenue.

 Finally, on November 23, 1956, the Supreme Court ruled in favor of the MIA.
 Segregated busing was declared unconstitutional.
 City officials reluctantly agreed to comply with the Court Ruling.
 The black community of Montgomery had held firm in their resolve.

 The Montgomery bus boycott triggered a firestorm in the South.
 Across the region, blacks resisted "moving to the back of the bus."
 Similar actions flared up in other cities.
 The boycott put Martin Luther King Jr. in the national spotlight.
 He became the acknowledged leader of the nascent Civil Rights Movement.

 With Ralph Abernathy, King formed the Southern Christian Leadership Conference (SCLC).